GLOBAL MARKETS-Shares rally, retail surge drives silver to 8-year high

 The euro weakened after Germany reported that retail sales plunged by an unexpected 9.6% in December after tighter lockdowns last year to curb the spread of COVID-19 choked consumer spending in Europe's largest economy.

-Oil prices rose, buoyed by shrinking inventories and hopes of a swifter global economic recovery, although halting vaccine rollouts and renewed travel restrictions capped gains.
+Oil prices rose, buoyed by shrinking inventories and hopes of a swifter global economic recovery, though halting vaccine rollouts and renewed travel restrictions capped gains.

 Brent crude futures LCOc1 settled up $1.31 at $56.35 a barrel.
 U.S. crude futures CLc1 rose $1.35 to settle at $53.55 a barrel.